Ready for Greece? Where to First (and How to Island Hop)?

 • Dodecanese Islands – Rhodos, Kos and Patmos are perhaps the most well-known here.
 Far-flung and requiring long ferry journeys, most visitors fly into these islands.

-• The Northeast Aegean Islands – A scattering of islands in the northeast that lie outside the other island groups.
+• The Northeast Aegean Islands – A scattering of islands in the northeast that lie outside the other island groups including Lesvos, Chios, Ikaria and Limnos.

-I strongly suggest the Cyclades for first-timers.
-While Greece brims over with beauty, the charm of Cycladic village architecture is original.
+I always suggest the Cyclades for first-timers.
+An island group I have a singular fondness for, they captivate with the original charm of whitewashed villages set in bare rock surroundings, and a high concentration of mesmerising beaches (Paros, Naxos, Koufonisia, and Milos in particular).
 Well-connected to a diverse array of neighbours by high-speed ferries, this group also lends itself well to easy island hopping.

 Planning an island hopping itinerary isn’t just about selecting your favourite islands, even if they look close together on the map.
-You also have to consider which islands have airports you can fly into, and for those that don’t, how they are connected by ferry.
-Ferries.gr provides a good overview of routes and schedules to help you with this.
-I often start here in determining the best island combinations transport-wise.
+Consider which islands have airports you can fly into.
+For those that don’t, research how they are connected by ferry.
+Ferries.gr provides a good overview of routes and schedules to determine the best island combinations transport-wise.
+There is a route that connects Sifnos, Serifos, and Milos (with an airport), for example.
+Another connects Syros, Paros, Naxos, Ios, and Santorini (Paros, Naxos and Santorini have airports), so some combination of these islands are a possibility.

-You can add day trips to some island pairings e.g. while on Milos, sail or ferry over to Polyaigos and Kimolos.
+You can add day trips to some island pairings e.g. while on Milos, sail or ferry over to Kimolos.

 Striking good looks don’t stop with the Cyclades.
 The Ionian islands display drama and distinct personalities of their own.
 This would be our second island group of choice after the Cyclades.
-You can start by flying into Corfu, Kefalonia or Zakynthos, and continuing with your inter-island explorations by ferry.
+You can start by flying into Corfu, Kefalonia or Zakynthos, and continue with inter-island explorations by ferry.

 If car travel sounds more appealing than braving the sea, fly into the first destination listed below and continue with a road trip:

 2. Athens > Messinia, Peloponnese (3 hours and 30 minutes by car).
 Enjoy luxe hotels?
-An opulent string of properties (Mandarin Oriental, W Hotel and The Westin) have sprung up on Costa Navarino just 15 minutes from impressive Voidokilia beach nearby.
-Stop by ancient Mycenae of King Agamemnon fame on the way.
-Off the Peloponnese is the island gem of Elafonissos you can also drive to boasting sparkling, spectacular waters.
+An opulent string of properties (and their Aqua Parks) have mushroomed on the mammoth coastal development of Costa Navarino.
+In the region is locally-famed Voidokilia beach (15 minutes away) and the Mycenean Palace of Nestor.
+Off southern Peloponnese is the island gem of Elafonissos you can also drive to from Athens for more swims in Greece’s sparkling, spectacular waters.

-3. Thessaloniki > Halkidiki (1 hour 30 minutes by car), with some of the best beaches in the Mediterranean.
+3. Thessaloniki > Halkidiki (1 hour 30 minutes by car), with some of the best beaches in the Mediterranean, and more acclaimed family-friendly resorts (check out Sani), campsites and glamping grounds.

 4. Athens > Lefkada (4 hours and 15 minute by car).
 There are just two islands connected to the mainland by land – Lefkada and Evia.
 Lefkada’s beaches are far more impressive.
 Make a stop at Corinth Canal en route.